Racial Inequity and Housing Instability in Boston: Past, Present, and Future

 Our panel of experts will explore these issues as they relate to Greater Boston, as well as the long history of community activism in the area.
 Join us as we consider solutions for a more equitable future of safe, stable, and affordable housing for all.

-This program is presented as part of the presidential initiative on Harvard and the Legacy of Slavery, a University-wide effort housed at Harvard Radcliffe Institute, in collaboration with the Royall House and Slave Quarters.
+This program is presented as part of the Presidential Initiative on Harvard and the Legacy of Slavery, a University-wide effort housed at Harvard Radcliffe Institute, in collaboration with the Royall House and Slave Quarters.